aleyaktas/ContactsApp/README.md

 - **Delete Contacts**: Remove unwanted or outdated contacts from your address book with just a few taps.

 - **Filter Contacts**: Quickly find specific contacts using the filtering feature.
-Search by name or any other relevant criteria to narrow down the contact list.
+Narrowing the contact list You can filter according to contact type.

 ## Getting Started